 Coronary heart disease (CHD) is a blanket term to describe a disorder that can adversely affect the heart itself or the system of heart and blood circulation (cardiovascular system).
 Conditions that contribute to heart disease include high blood pressure, cardiovascular disease, arteriosclerosis (hardening of the arteries caused by calcium deposits), atherosclerosis, and more.
 High glucose levels and insulin resistance in PCOS can further contribute to or add to the already existing state of coronary heart disease.

 However, to get firm control of these symptoms and manage them effectively, a multi-dimensional approach towards this problem is necessary.
 A complete system is required to address these issues.
 This system should include nutraceuticals (vitamins, minerals, amino acids, enzymes, and botanicals formulated to address specific conditions), a realistic exercise program, nutritional guidance and a support network that will help you change unhealthy lifestyle.

 The risk of cancer of the inner layer of the uterus/womb (endometrium) is three times as high for women with PCOS as it is for other women.
 Irregular periods, or a lack of periods, can cause the endometrium to grow indefinitely in size and thicken, leading to abnormal growth, which can lead to cancer.

 Reducing Your Endometrial Cancer Risk

-Having PCOS doesn’t mean you will certainly get endometrial cancer, however, it definitely makes you vulnerable to develop one.
-So it’s highly important that you take measures by maintaining healthy lifestyle, taking medications as advised, and have a healthy diet to reduce your risk of endometrial cancer.
-Remember Prevention is Always Better than Cure, in this case Management, as cancer can’t be cured!!!
+Having PCOS doesn’t mean you will undoubtedly get endometrial cancer.
+However, it definitely makes you vulnerable to develop one.
+So you must take measures by maintaining a healthy lifestyle, taking medications as advised, and have a healthy diet to reduce your risk of endometrial cancer.
+Remember Prevention is Always Better than Cure, in this case, Management, as cancer can’t be cured!!!